 Recipe FAQs

 Yes!
 Make it 1-2 days in advance and refrigerate.
-Reheat over the stovetop or in the microwave oven.
+Reheat over the stovetop or in the microwave oven, stirring in a few splashes of broth to loosen it up (gravy thickens even more in the fridge).

 Yes!
 Freeze in a freezer-friendly container for up to 2 months.
 When ready to use, thaw in the fridge overnight and reheat over the stovetop or in the microwave oven.

-Yes you can, although turkey broth or stock is preferred.
+Yes you can, although turkey broth or stock is preferred for flavor.

 Tips for Success

 - A roux is equal parts of flour and fat (butter) cooked together.
 It helps to thicken sauces.
-Whisk the melted butter and flour constantly to form a paste, until it smells a bit nutty.
-This ensures that the raw taste of flour is cooked off.
+Whisk the roux constantly as it’s cooking to form a paste, until it smells a bit nutty.
+This prevents lumps and ensures that the raw taste of flour is cooked off.

 - Gravy takes a few minutes to thicken as it cooks.
 Additionally, it will continue to thicken as it cools down.